timmilne/MediaRouter-Cast-Button-android/ReadmeTPM.txt

 Now when running it, it seems some resources are missing and exceptions thrown...

-I did skip some app registration steps....
+I did skip some app registration steps...
+Ahh, indeed, it is barfing on the second resource, which is the app ID.
+I'll need to register that before moving forward.